 - (7) According to FIN-FSA's interpretation, the factors referred to in chapter 1, section 4 of the SMA that can have a material effect on the value of the securities may, in addition to information on the issuer and securities, also comprise information on the issuer's operating environment and its medium-term prospects. - (8) FIN-FSA recommends that if an issuer introduces a new type of product, the necessary information should be provided in connection with the issue, including information on the security type, its properties and taxation.
 In order to ensure that the information can be compared and assessed, the information selection criteria, calculation methods, relevant grounds, sources of information, including background material and assumptions, should be indicated as unambiguously, clearly and consistently as possible.
 To the extent possible, the disclosure of information should be consistent with generally accepted methods employed by the markets. - (9) According to FIN-FSA's interpretation, when assessing, in accordance with chapter 1, section 4 of the SMA, the sufficiency of information provided in a situation where no prospectus is required, the disclosure obligation should be adjusted to the target group's investment experience, the investors' knowledge of the securities or issuers in question and other possible special features of the offer.
-According to FIN-FSA's interpretation, the scope of information to be provided approaches the content requirements of a national prospectus when a less detailed level of information cannot be justified by the target group's investment experience, knowledge or other special reasons. - (10) According to FIN-FSA's interpretation, the obligation referred to in chapter 1, section 4 of the SMA regarding equal availability of information requires that essential information that has been provided only to part of the target group of the offer should be equally provided to all investors to which the offer has been directed.
+According to FIN-FSA's interpretation, the scope of information to be provided approaches the content requirements of a national prospectus when a less detailed level of information cannot be justified by the target group's investment experience, knowledge or other special reasons. - (10) According to FIN-FSA's interpretation, the obligation referred to in chapter 1, section 4 of the SMA regarding equal and consistent availability of information requires that essential information that has been provided only to part of the target group of the offer should be equally provided to all investors to which the offer has been directed.
 If new essential information is provided at, for example, road shows or events for analysts or investors, the relevant information should be made available to all investors at the same time by virtue of chapter 1, section 4 of the SMA.
 New essential information that has inadvertently been provided at such occasions or events shall be made available to all investors without delay by virtue of chapter 1, section 4 of the SMA.
 If a prospectus for the offer has been published, the prospectus shall also be supplemented in this respect in accordance with chapter 4, section 14 of the SMA.
-In case of a listing or an application for listing of a security, information shall, in accordance with chapter 6, section 6 of the SMA, be provided also on the basis of the ongoing disclosure obligation. - (11) The ongoing disclosure obligation referred to in chapter 6, section 4 of the SMA shall be applied to companies whose securities are subject to trading on a regulated market.
-According to FIN-FSA's interpretation, the provision presupposes that earlier undisclosed prospectus information that inclines to materially affect the value of the security shall be disclosed at the latest together with the prospectus. - (12) According to FIN-FSA's interpretation, when securities of the same type as securities traded on a regulated market in Finland are offered only abroad, information on this should, by virtue of chapter 1, section 4 of the SMA, be published also in Finland even if no prospectus for the offer is approved or published here, because the offer may affect the value of the security.
+In the case of an issuer referred to in article 17.1 of the Market Abuse Regulation3, the information must also be published in accordance with article 17.8 of the Regulation.
+(Issued 4.4.2017, valid from 1.6.2017) - (11) According to FIN-FSA's interpretation, an issuer referred to in article 17.1 of the Market Abuse Regulation must publish any inside information included in a prospectus in accordance with article 17 of the Market Abuse Regulation before the prospectus is published.
+(Issued 4.4.2017, valid from 1.6.2017)